paritytech/frontier-parachain-template/README.md

 🧙 Learn about how to use this template and run your own parachain testnet for it in the [Devhub Cumulus Tutorial](https://docs.substrate.io/tutorials/v3/cumulus/start-relay/).

+ ## 🏛 Governance

+ Parachain governance is a crucial topic that goes beyond using `sudo` for privileged calls.
+[Read our Governance Explainer here](./docs/governance.md)